determined-ai/determined/master/erd.md

 ### Online vs Offline

-"Online" and "offline" are adjectives which apply to an event, if the event occurs while a streaming client is connected ("online") or while the streaming client is disconnected ("offline").
+"Online" and "offline" are descriptions of events.
+"Online" means the event occured while the streaming client was connected.
+"Offline" means the client wasn't connected at the time.

 The words "online" and "offline" only make sense when considering a single streaming client at a time; an event may be "online" from one client's